chenemile/neural-experiments-thesis/README.md

     uniform-frac | 3A  | 70.60
     conditional-frac | 3A  | 70.07

-- [x] conducted very cursory error analysis and found that the neural analyzer frequently messed up on closed class items, e.g. particles and demonstratives (they're generally-speaking closed class, with some exceptions). selected the best-performing 5mil system, i.e. shortest-2A-5mil and retrained from scratch a system that would memorize these closed class items. it saw each item something like ten times (in run.tape file) to ensure memorization. this system achieved an accuracy rate of 76.23%
+- [x] conducted very cursory error analysis and found that the neural analyzer frequently messed up on closed class items, e.g. particles and demonstratives (they're generally-speaking closed class, with some exceptions). selected the best-performing 5mil system, i.e. shortest-2A-5mil and retrained from scratch a system that would memorize these closed class items. it saw each item something like ten times (in run.tape file) to ensure memorization. this system achieved an accuracy rate of 76.60% (this was run on the updated devtest set, 2021-09-22)

 - [] conduct an in-depth error analysis and identify other patterns in what the neural analyzer is failing on